guardian/machine-images/packer/resources/features/ssh-keys/README.md

 have it already.

 Next, you should add a line to the UserData of your cloudformation template to call initialise-keys-and-cron-job.sh with the bucket name and your team name as parameters.
+Depending on where in the boot script you are calling this feature, you may wish to add ` || true` on to the end of the command, to ensure that if this step fails (for instance if S3 is down), then the rest of the boot script will still be executed.

 For example:

-    { "Fn::Join": [ "", ["/opt/features/ssh-keys/initialise-keys-and-cron-job.sh -b github-team-keys -t ", {"Ref":"GithubTeamName"}, "\n"] ] }
+    { "Fn::Join": [ "", ["/opt/features/ssh-keys/initialise-keys-and-cron-job.sh -l -b github-team-keys -t ", {"Ref":"GithubTeamName"}, " || true \n"] ] }

+You can also optionally include the `-l` parameter if you would like the script to initially try to install keys cached in the machine image when it was created (these could be out of date, but would provide ssh access in case of an S3 failure).